Certificate in Leadership

 Leadership Certificate, Undergraduate

 The purpose of the Leadership Certificate is to educate and empower students to become proactive leaders in our society regardless of chosen profession.
 The Certificate provides an interdisciplinary course of study with a focus on the theoretical and experiential understanding of leadership.
-Students will benefit from a broad spectrum of classes that entail a leadership component.
-Collectively, these courses will provide a rich compilation of perspectives on leadership.
-Students will also benefit from the thorough examination and critique of their evolving leadership style.
+Students benefit from a broad spectrum of courses that entail a leadership component.
+Collectively, these courses provide a rich compilation of perspectives on leadership.
+Students also benefit from the thorough examination and critique of their evolving leadership style.

 Note: some courses on Lists 1 and 2 have prerequisites that are not included in the Leadership Certificate program.
 Please review the individual courses for prerequisite information.